How to buy a treadmill

 I would like to know if someone owns a good quality, yet affordable treadmill that they would recommend.
 I am thinking about getting one that runs smoothly and quietly.
 I have two small children at home.
 The only time I can squeeze in some workout is early in the morning.
 Any help will be truly appreciated.

 Jessica in Charlotte NC

 When I looked into my treadmill purchase two years ago, the best place I found for data and comparisons was TreadmillDoctor.com.
 They provide reviews of all kinds of treadmills.
 They also provide their "Best Buys" list based on what you'd like to spend.
 For starters, you need to make out a list of what you really want in a treadmill.
 There are a lot of side gadgets.
 Also, decide how you intend to use the machine and where you intend to use it.
 Then, move forward to comparing the models.
 If you're into the running and not the gadgets, it'll be best to get a little older model with a good maintenance history, and TreadmillDoctor.com can tell you about any model's maintenance history.

 Consumer Reports rated several treadmills.
-Check it out at the library.
+Check it out at the library or online.